 There is another point to consider in regard to this matter: in applying the Law of Gravitation to very large systems like galaxies and galaxy clusters, when calculating the expected rotational speed of any one part of it, such as a star or galaxy within the galaxy or galaxy cluster, it is assumed that the masses of all the other stars or galaxies can be treated as if they were concentrated at the centre of the galaxy or galaxy cluster.
 This simplifying assumption is made because the application of Newton’s Law of Gravitation to work out the orbits of even three bodies – the famous three-body problem – is notoriously difficult, and has been shown to be impossible, except in some special cases.
 Hence, it may be that this simplifying assumption is invalid at large scales like galaxies and galaxy clusters.

 What I suggest to astronomers, then, merely as an intellectual exercise, is to forget about Newton’s Law of Gravitation and see if you can find another mathematical formula that can fit the observations of the motions of stars within galaxies and galaxies within galaxy clusters.
 In making these comments and proposals, I wish to make clear that I am merely making a conjecture in order perhaps to lead the way to an alternative explanation to the hypothesized existence of this completely invisible and undetectable “dark matter.”
-But considering how often the naive belief in the universality of laws and principles, whether they are scientific or human, has misled humanity in the past, it is possible that this is merely another example of this common and regrettable mistake.
+But considering how often the naive belief in the universality of laws and principles, whether they are scientific or human, has misled humanity in the past, it is possible that this is merely another example of this common mistake.

 Encyclopaedia Britannica, “Ether”.
 CD-ROM version, 2004.